ajileyk/Portfolio/README.md

 # Portfolio

-Personal portfolio website with modern glassmorphism design.
+Personal portfolio website of **Kyla Elijah Ramiro** — a BS Computer Science student majorg in Artificial Intelligence at West Visayas State University – CICT.
+This portfolio is developed as a requirement for **CC 206 (Application Development and Emerging Technologies)**.
+## About Me
+Hi, I’m Kye.
+I’m 20, a girl in STEM, and currently exploring the intersections of code, design, and research.
+I believe technology is not just about systems but also about creativity and imagination.
+Through programming, design, photography, and writing, I aim to build work that is both innovative and human-centered.

+## Contents
+- **About Me** – Introduction, journey in STEM, and creative outlets
+- **Resume** – Education, experience, skills, and tools
+- **Portfolio Projects** – Academic, hackathon, and personal projects in AI, software, and design
+- **Contact** – Ways to connect and collaborate

 ## Features
-- Responsive design
+- Responsive glassmorphism-inspired design
-- Portfolio galleries (projects, creative, photos)
+- Project galleries (tech, creative, photography)
+- Resume and tech stack highlights
-- Contact form
+- Contact form for collaborations or inquiries
-- Modern glassmorphism styling

 ## Tech Stack
-- HTML
-- CSS
-- JavaScript

-## Setup
-1. Open `index.html` in your browser
-2. Add favicon files to root directory (optional):
-   - `apple-touch-icon.png`
-   - `favicon-32x32.png`
-   - `favicon-16x16.png`
-   - `site.webmanifest`

-## Customization
-- Replace images in `projects/`, `creative/`, `photos/` folders
-- Edit content in `index.html`
-- Modify styles in `style.css`
+- **Frontend:** HTML, CSS, JavaScript, Bootstrap
+- **Version Control & Hosting:** GitHub, GitHub Pages